-Another genre that Charlton Heston did well in was science fiction.
-Among films like The Omega Man and Soylent Green, Heston could excel with his gritty voice and rugged appearance.
+Another genre that Charlton Heston did well with was science fiction.
+Among films like The Omega Man (1971) and Soylent Green (1973), Heston could excel with his gritty voice and rugged appearance.
 This also remains true with the 1968 classic, Planet of the Apes.
-A scraggly man, just trying to survive on unfamiliar territory was performed very well by Heston.
+A scraggly man, just trying to survive on unfamiliar territory was Heston’s bread and butter.
 And while many of his most quoted lines came from his Biblical epics, he still had quite a few good ones in his sci-fi films, most notably, “Take your stinking paws off me, you damned dirty ape!”
-There was kind of a raw, primal anger that seemed to fuel a lot of Heston’s roles, which when you consider the survival aspect of many of them seems like quite the justified attitude, considering the character’s predicaments.
+There was kind of a raw, primal anger that seemed to fuel a lot of Heston’s roles.
+When you consider the survival aspect of many of them, it seems like quite the justified attitude, based on the character’s predicaments.

-George Taylor (Charlton Heston) is an Astronaut on a mission.
+George Taylor (Charlton Heston) is an astronaut on a mission.
 Unfortunately, the mission’s prime directives are soon abandoned when he and his crew crash land on a strange and unfamiliar planet.
 Soon they find that the dominant species of this planet are the Apes, which goes against everything they ever knew back on Earth.
-Through poking and prodding, the Apes examine George as if he were some sort of lab animal or experiment due to the fact that he can talk (a trait not common among the men they experiment on).
+Through poking and prodding, the Apes examine George as if he were some sort of lab animal because he can talk (a trait not common among the men they experiment on).
 Eventually and reluctantly, the Apes let George go, along with one of the women they have captured.
 They send him out to find his destiny, which is undoubtedly to figure out where he is and how he can get back to Earth.
 But with a twist ending, this destiny may be easier than he thought.

 2 sum it up: 2 films, 2 Charlton Heston classics